Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Experiments

 Performance is evaluated across five metrics: \begin{itemize} \item Average error represents the classification error obtained across the four folds of the leave-one-camera-out experiment; \item Model size refers to the size of the quantized model file (including architecture and weights), reported in megabytes (MB); \item Memory usage is the average memory consumption (in MB) during inference, computed over 100 inference passes; \item Inference time is the average time (in seconds) required for a single forward pass, again averaged over 100 runs; \item Power consumption is estimated by measuring the energy used across 100 inference passes, scaled by the average inference time, and reported in milliampere-hours (mAh). \end{itemize}

-The radar plot reported in Figure \ref{fig:radar-plot} highlights DBMNet (ours) as the best-performing model, achieving the lowest average error while maintaining a compact model size, low memory usage, fast inference time, and minimal power consumption -- making it ideal for real-time, embedded applications.
-Compared to other methods, DBMNet offers the best trade-off between accuracy and efficiency.
-Duan \etal~and GhostNet are as lightweight and power-efficient as DBMNet but suffers from high error rates.
-Hu \etal~is the largest and most resource-intensive without offering a corresponding gain in accuracy.
-OLCMNet fall between these extremes but do not match DBMNet's overall balance.
+The radar plot reported in Figure \ref{fig:radar-plot} highlights DBMNet (ours) as the best-performing model, achieving the lowest average error while maintaining a compact model size, low memory usage, fast inference time, and minimal power consumption -- making it highly suitable for real-time, embedded applications.
+Compared to other methods, DBMNet offers the most balanced trade-off between accuracy and efficiency.
+Duan \etal, GhostNet and Si-CA MobileNet are similarly lightweight and power-efficient but suffer from significantly higher error rates.
+Hu \etal~is the most resource-intensive model in terms of size, memory, and power, without delivering a proportional gain in accuracy.
+OLCMNet performs moderately across all metrics but doesn't match DBMNet's overall efficiency-accuracy balance.
+MobileViT, while offering better accuracy than most lightweight models, shows higher memory usage, slower inference, and greater power consumption—making it less suitable for constrained environments despite its solid predictive performance.